StackVista/stackstate-docs/setup/data-management/data_retention.md

 **Note**: this is the disk space for each instance of ElasticSearch.
 For non-HA this is the total available disk space, but for HA there are 3 instances and a replication factor of 1.
 The end result is that the total available Elasticsearch storage will be `(250Gi * 3) / 2 = 375Gi`.

-There is a overall percentage configured via the `esDiskSpaceShare` for the diskspace available for logs (default 30%).
+There is a overall percentage configured via the `esDiskSpaceShare` for the disk space available for logs (default 30%).
 The remaining disk space (default 70%) is available for events and traces.
 With the `CONFIG_FORCE_stackstate_receiver_k8sLogs_indexMaxAge` the retention for logs can be changed.
 To change any of these (or the other settings) simply override the relevant key in your values.yaml and [update StackState](./data_retention.md#update-stackstate).
 It's advised to only override the keys that are changed.

 The division of the remaining disk space between the different indexes for events and the traces index is determined by the rest of the configuration.
 There are 5 different indices, the first 4 (generic events, topology events, state events and sts events)  are for different kinds of events while the 5th (trace) is for traces.
 The different indexes each have 3 config settings described in the table below